Washington Post says website was hacked

 On Wednesday the New York Times website experienced about a two hour outage most likely due to a scheduled maintenance update.

-The Washington Post Co WPO.N last week agreed to sell its flagship and newspaper division to Amazon (AMZN.O) founder Jeff Bezos for $250 million.
+The Washington Post Co last week agreed to sell its flagship and newspaper division to Amazon founder Jeff Bezos for $250 million.